The consequences of unsustainable touristic growth in rural and urban tourism hotspots

 How well organized is the management style of a tourism destination?

 - Existing level of exposure of cultures and communities to outside influences and lifestyles.

 If the local people in the tourist destination are exposed to other cultures (dressing, music etc) they are more likely to accommodate the tourists without complaining.
-However, if they are less exposed to other cultures, then they are more likely to complain about it and the social carrying capacity will be excluded.
+However, if they are less exposed to other cultures, then they are more likely to complain about it and their social carrying capacity will be excluded.